 Needs little introduction, as Japanís capital, with one of the largest urban populations in the world.
 Take it all in from above, with fab views from the landmark Skytree, or watch life go by in Hamarikyu Gardens city park.
 Culture vultures will fly straight to the imperial gardens of Chiyoda, or the boutique shops and markets of Asakusa.
 Suckers for a shopping spree head to Ginza and Ikebukuro.

 Must-see: Japanese culture

-Our Japan cultural vacations travel guide lifts the lid on everything from the ancient art of the Japanese tea ceremony to sushi etiquette, and from Gion, Kyoto’s geisha district, to enlightening walks along the Golden Route, following in the footsteps of samurai warriors.
+The culture of Japan is a highlight of any visit; from the ancient art of the Japanese tea ceremony to sushi etiquette, and from Gion, Kyoto's geisha district, to enlightening walks along the Golden Route, following in the footsteps of samurai warriors.
 Other highlights of Japan’s ever-intriguing culture include meditation, solitude and vegetarian cuisine at a mountain monastic retreat, and the pleasures of staying in a ryokan.
 These traditional country inns often have an onsen (hot spring bath) attached, and the intricate rituals involved in taking a dip could almost fill a guidebook on their own.